AdityapIISERB/Bacterial-Gene-Network-inference/README.md

 )
 ```

-Each run produces a ranked list of regulatory links (`regulatory_network_ranking_<condition>.txt`) — the weighted edges of the inferred network.
+**Output** - Each run produces a ranked list of regulatory links (`regulatory_network_ranking_<condition>.txt`) — the weighted edges of the inferred network.
 Comparing the two ranked lists (edges gained/lost, hub gene shifts) is how regulatory rewiring under antibiotic stress is detected.

 ## Key References